Great Road Trips for The End of Summer

 Valley Forge, PA

 This historical park is home to one of the most memorable Revolutionary War battles.
 Tour the buildings, learn the history and relax with picnics or bike rides on 30 miles of trails.
-If you head down on April 23, you can take part in the Revolutionary Five-Mile Run, or opt for the one-mile kids’ fun run.
 If you want more nature, visit the John James Audubon Center, or go canoeing or kayaking on the Schuylkill River with Port Providence Paddle, a rental spot right on the river and canal.
 Brave kids will want to try iFly (aka indoor skydiving) at the nearby enormous King of Prussia mall.

 Situated in the famed Inner Harbor, the National Aquarium has one of the biggest collections of sea creatures you’ll ever see (the dolphin show is a can’t miss!).
 It’s also surrounded by natural beauty which makes for some spectacular views and photo ops.
 Baseball fans will want to check out Camden Yards (there’s an affordable tour offered most days), and the birthplace of Babe Ruth himself.
 The Maryland Zoo in Druid Hill Park is just a few miles outside the city.
 Don’t forget to indulge in the amazing seafood and crab dishes that Charm City is known for.